asuh/forage/README.md

 ### Lightning CSS

-Lightning CSS handles CSS minification during `yarn build` by default (no install required — it ships with Vite 8).
+Lightning CSS handles CSS minification during `yarn build` by default (no install required; it ships with Vite 8).
 Using it as a full CSS transformer is optional:

 To enable the transformer, uncomment `transformer: 'lightningcss'` in `vite.config.js`.
 For more details, see [Vite's Lightning CSS documentation](https://vite.dev/guide/features.html#lightning-css).